RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 Free plans are a type of Redis Cloud Essentials plans designed for training purposes and prototyping.
 They can be seamlessly upgraded to other Redis Cloud Essentials plans with no data loss.

 ### Paid Redis Cloud Essentials {#paid-rce}
 Redis Cloud Essentials is cost-efficient and designed for low-throughput scenarios.
 It support a range of availability, persistence, and backup options.
 Pricing supports low throughput workloads.
+See [Redis Cloud Essentials plans]({{<relref "rc/subscriptions/view-essentials-subscription/essentials-plan-details">}}) for a list of available plans.

 ### Redis Cloud Pro
 Redis Cloud Pro supports more databases, larger databases, greater throughput, and unlimited connections compared to Redis Cloud Essentials.
 Hosted in dedicated VPCs, they feature high-availability in a single or multi-AZ, Active-Active, Auto-Tiering, clustering, data persistence, and configurable backups.
 Pricing is "pay as you go" to support any dataset size or throughput.